History of The Privacy Act

 Is data ownership and control compromised in any way?

 No. Both Microsoft Office 365 and Azure Rights Management leave data ownership and control in the hands of the individual organization.
-Neither data ownership nor data control are ever compromised.
+Neither data ownership nor data control is ever compromised.

 Microsoft Azure provides organizations with a reliable, scalable, and secure infrastructure environment, allowing organizations to improve customer experience, drive innovation, and manage costs.
 With the availability of Canada-based data cloud services and storage, it is worth considering shifting your organization to the cloud and evaluating solutions like Microsoft Azure.